barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 An HF net is run on each Monday night at 8:00PM onwards.

-We have two Frequencies rotating as follows

-First is **3.630MHz** and the modulation mode is LSB or SSB run on 1st and 3rd & 5th when needed Mondays
+First up on the night will start with **3.630MHz** and the modulation mode is LSB or SSB

-Second is **28.450** on 2nd and Fourth Mondays

-This net is run by members who will use VK4RMC 70cm repeater as a secondary communication Channel to set everyone up
+This net is run by members who will use VK4RMC 70cm repeater RX 439.975  TX 434.975  Tone 91.5 as a secondary communication Channel to set everyone up if there is any change to the frequency

 Note that horizontally  polarised antennas are being used.